codenotary/immudb/contrib/immuledger/commands/verify.md

    Report whether it returned `verified: true`, and relay the `detail` — this is an actual in-process proof (inclusion proof + dual proof against the current root), performed by embedded immudb with no server involved.
+3. If the user has an anchor recorded out of band (a `root_hash` with the `root_tx_id` it was taken at), pass both to `verify_decision` as `expected_root` and `expected_root_tx_id`.
+That additionally proves the current root is a consistent extension of their anchor, which detects a replaced data directory.
+Do not pass `expected_root` without its tx id unless nothing has been written since it was taken — every append advances the root, so a bare hash will not match.
-3. Explain briefly: immudb keeps every version of every record in a tamper-evident Merkle tree, so a silently altered decision would fail `verify_decision`.
+4. Explain briefly: immudb keeps every version of every record in a tamper-evident Merkle tree, so a silently altered decision would fail `verify_decision`.
 Unlike a pg-wire connection to a running immudb, this plugin embeds immudb and can validate the Merkle proof client-side itself.
-4. Optionally, if the user asks to see recent changes, call `list_events` to show recorded CLAUDE.md changes and other events.
+5. Optionally, if the user asks to see recent changes, call `list_events` to show recorded CLAUDE.md changes and other events.

 Keep the summary tight and factual.
 State plainly whether the proof passed.